EfraimManurung/env-monitor-stm32-lora-bme280/README.md

 A low-power environmental sensor node built with an STM32-based MiniPill LoRa board.
 This node is capable of measuring temperature and humidity using a BME280 sensor and transmitting the data over LoRa, making it ideal for applications such as weather stations, greenhouse monitoring, or other remote sensing deployments.

+I refactored to RadioLib and will be implented as an IoT system.
+I refactored to RadioLib and will be implemented as an IoT system.
+Further information will be announced.

 ## ✨ Features

-- 🧠 Based on STM32 "MiniPill" LoRa board
+- 🧠 Based on STM32 "MiniPill" LoRa board the work of Leo Korbee ([iot-lab.org](https://www.iot-lab.org/about/))
-- 🌡️ Measures temperature and humidity with BME280
+- 🌡️ Measures temperature and humidity with BME280.
-- 📡 LoRa data transmission using RadioLib
+- 📡 LoRa data transmission using RadioLib.
-- 🔋 Designed for low power consumption
+- 🔋 Designed for low power consumption.
-- 🌿 Suitable for outdoor and greenhouse environments
+- 🌿 Suitable for outdoor and greenhouse environments.

 ## 🛠 Hardware